-Drone legislation and training is changing so we’ve simplified what’s happening as much as we can … including a drone code factfile with the dos and don’ts for people who fly drones for fun.
+Drone legislation and training is complex so we’ve simplified what’s happening as much as we can … including a drone code factfile with the dos and don’ts for people who fly drones for fun.

 When talking about drones you may see people using the abbreviation UAS which stands for unmanned aircraft systems, UAV which is short for unmanned aerial vehicle or even RPAS which means remotely piloted air systems.
 Don’t be fooled.
 They’re all drones.
+Some drones are capable of BVLOS (Flight beyond the visual line of sight) and are piloted remotely.
+These tend to be referred to as 'Work Class Drones' and are flown by professional pilots in the aviation industry.

 Level 1: A basic online competency test which has a lot of restrictions as to where people who pass this can fly their drones.